 Are you trying to launch a new website, only to find your desired domain name taken already?
 It happens often.

 Many business owners and entrepreneurs face this problem while establishing their online presence.
 It doesn’t mean you have to come up with another idea immediately.
+The first thing you can do is buy it.
+If that’s not going to work, we have 4 other alternatives.

 We’ll cover everything you need about availability and what to do when your ideal domain name is taken.
 We’ll discuss alternative strategies such as brainstorming a new domain name, making an offer to the current owner, or waiting for the domain name to expire.